Class WAbstractItemDelegate

 • getEditState

-public Object getEditState(WWidget widget, WModelIndex index)
+public Object getEditState(WWidget widget, WModelIndex anon2)

 Returns the current edit state.